The Siren (song)

-"The Siren" is the fourth and last single of Finnish symphonic metal band Nightwish's fifth studio album Once.
+"The Siren" is the fourth and last single of the Finnish symphonic metal band Nightwish's fifth studio album Once.
 The song was recorded with the London Session Orchestra and includes many exotic instruments, for example an electric violin and a sitar; it also has very few lines.
+Vocals are by Tarja Turunen and Marko Hietala.

 "Symphony of Destruction", a live cover included on the single, was originally performed by Megadeth on their album Countdown to Extinction.

-The song was performed with previous frontwoman, Anette Olzon, and on 19 September 2009, at the Hartwall Areena, the band was supported by two cellists from the Finnish Cello rock band Apocalyptica.
+The song was also performed with the second frontwoman, Anette Olzon, and on 19 September 2009, at the Hartwall Areena, the band was supported by violinist Pekka Kuusisto.